Bachelor of General Studies

 Upper-Level Requirements (45 credits)

-15 credits, which may be applied studies, such as fine and performing arts, studio and technology courses
+15 of these credits may be applied studies courses, such as fine and performing arts courses, studio courses and technology courses

 Elective Requirements (69 credits)

-May be either lower- or upper-level courses; 60 credits may be applied courses, such as fine and performing arts, studio and technology courses
+May be either lower- or upper-level courses; 60 credits of which may be applied studies courses

 Education, business and administrative studies courses are reviewed on a case-by-case basis.

-Please contact us to speak with us about applying to the Bachelor of General Studies program.
+Please contact us with your questions about the Bachelor of General Studies program.